We have just carried out the preliminary adjustments of the development of the image.

 This is a mistake that makes irrelevant the assistance offered by PhotoLab irrelevant and these tips often lead the novice photographer into dead ends.

-Local Adjustments are very powerful tools towards which it is necessary to avoid rushing at once.
+Local Adjustments are powerful tools towards which it is necessary to avoid rushing at once.
 The predecessor of PhotoLab (DxO Optics pro) did not have them.
 Paradoxically to the real evolution of the software, we notice that they are sometimes at the origin of degraded images by the user.

 Once again I take this position by distinguishing two photographic approaches; objective (trying to render reality) and creative.
 The second one justifies without reserve the use of local adjustments.